jnodes/shenbury-ai/README.md

-# Shenbury: AI-Verified Art & Asset Tokenization 神堡：AI鑑定的藝術品與資產代幣化
+# Shenbury: AI-Verified Asset Tokenization 神堡：AI鑑定的資產代幣化

 ## Project Overview 項目概述

-Shenbury Ltd. is a Hong Kong-based asset tokenization company.
-We are unlocking the $60B+ illiquid art market by combining two unique assets:
+Shenbury Ltd. is a Hong Kong-based technology company focused on developing innovative solutions for asset verification and tokenization.
+Our core innovation centers on proprietary technology that solves critical challenges in the digital asset space.

-1.  **The Assets:** Our $257M+ portfolio of museum-grade Chinese imperial ceramics.
+Our core innovation is:
-2.  **The Technology:** Our proprietary "Dynasty X" AI-Powered Provenance Protocol, a local-first AI swarm built to verify high-value artifacts.
+**The Technology:** Our proprietary "Dynasty X" AI-Powered Provenance Protocol, a local-first AI swarm built to verify assets and solve the "oracle problem" for RWA tokenization.

-We are not a theoretical platform; we are an asset-backed company.
-Our first initiative is the tokenization of our own legal-and-physical-custody collection, giving public investors access to this asset class for the first time.
+We're preparing for our MetaDAO ICO launch with a minimum raise amount of $750,000 and a team monthly budget of $125,000 (1/6th of raise), supporting our $600-700M client pipeline.

 **[English Version](README.md) | [中文版](README-zh.md)**